 Patients were randomized to receive placebo (n=70) or sildenafil 20 mg (n = 69), 40 mg (n = 67) or 80 mg (n = 71) three times a day for a period of 12 weeks.
 They had either primary pulmonary hypertension (PPH) (63%), PAH associated with CTD (30%), or PAH following surgical repair of left-to-right congenital heart lesions (7%).
 The study population consisted of 25% men and 75% women with a mean age of 49 years (range: 18–81 years) and baseline 6-minute walk distance between 100 and 450 meters (mean 343).

-The primary efficacy endpoint was the change from baseline at week 12 (at least 4 hours after the last dose) in 6-minute walk distance.
+The primary efficacy endpoint was the change from baseline at week 12 (at least 4 hours after the last dose) in the 6-minute walk distance.
 Placebo-corrected mean increases in walk distance of 45–50 meters were observed with all doses of sildenafil.
-These increases were significantly different from placebo, but the sildenafil dose groups were not different from each other (Figure 4), indicating no additional clinical benefit from doses higher than 20 mg three times a day.
+These increases were significantly different from placebo, but the sildenafil dose groups were not different from each other (see Figure 9), indicating no additional clinical benefit from doses higher than 20 mg three times a day.
 The improvement in walk distance was apparent after 4 weeks of treatment and was maintained at week 8 and week 12.